Lauren Hutton: 2008–2021: Runway and campaigns

 In 2011, Hutton walked the runway for Tom Ford's spring 2012 collection, and was selected as the house model for the Alexis Bittar jewelry brand.
 Designer Alexis Bittar, a recipient of the CFDA Accessory Designer of the Year award, personally selected Hutton after choosing Joan Collins for the previous year.
 Hutton stated that Bittar's jewelry is "like art and still doesn't look like anything I have ever seen."
 Her photos for the campaign were shot by Jack Pierson.
 Hutton then appeared alongside people such as actress Shuya Chang and Annie Lennox's daughter Tali Lennox in the spring 2011 ad campaign for the Club Monaco retail brand.
 The lookbook was photographed by Ryan McGinley, the youngest photographer to be featured in the Whitney Museum of American Art at the time of the Club Monaco shoot.

 She appeared in a campaign title "Do Something" by designer Alexander Wang, alongside Rod Stewart and Kate Moss in 2015, and was featured in Tod's Timeless Icons retrospective in 2016.
 She was also featured in H&M's fall 2016 video campaign alongside Hari Nef.
 In 2016 for Milan Fashion Week, Hutton walked the runway for Bottega Veneta's Spring 2017 show.

-2008–2021: supermodel at age of 78

-78-year-old supermodel Lauren Hutton poses ‘topless’ and comes up with some tips!

-Catwalk supermodel 60-70 Lauren Hutton recently posed for the cover of Harper’s Bazaar magazine for the May issue.
-With a photo covering her chest with her hands, naked and with a shoulder jacket, Lauren gave an interview where she told about her first steps in this field and mentioned that when she started, she worked for 50 dollars a week.